 Since it was founded in 2015, Robert College Robotics Team ARC has been competing in the robotics competition, FRC (FIRST Robotics Competition) organized by FIRST Foundation.
 It has been achieving success in Off-season and Regional Rounds.
 Consisting of 23 students and 2 mentors, the team was finalist in 2018 Istanbul Regional by winning “Wildcard Award” held in Ülker Sports Arena.
 The team qualified for the FRC Championship in Houston, Texas.

-This year, the team won the most prestigious “Engineering Inspiration” award in 2019 Bosphorus Regional and qualified for the Championship in Houston, Texas for the second time.
+This year, the team won the most prestigious “Chairman’s Award” in 2020 Bosphorus Regional and qualified for the Championship in Houston, Texas for the third time.
 FIRST Championship is a championship which hosts approximately 30.000 students and mentors around the world.

 What Is FIRST?